-Parameter estimates (also called coefficients) are the log odds ratio associated with a
+Parameter estimates (also called coefficients) are associated with a one-unit change of

 A coefficient describes the size of the contribution of that predictor; a large coefficient indicates that the variable strongly influences the probability of that outcome, while a near-zero coefficient indicates that variable has little influence on the probability of that outcome.
 A positive sign indicates that the explanatory variable increases the probability of the outcome, while a negative sign indicates that the variable decreases the probability of that outcome.
 A confidence

 interval for each parameter shows the uncertainty in the estimate.